DerAndereDomenic/atcg_framework/README.md

 ### Building with CUDA Support

-You can also build the framework with CUDA support by setting the ATCG_CUDA_BACKEND option
+Per default the project is built with CUDA support enabled.
+You can disable this behavior by disabling the ATCG_CUDA_BACKEND option

 ```
-cmake . -B build -DATCG_CUDA_BACKEND=ON
+cmake . -B build -DATCG_CUDA_BACKEND=OFF
 ```

-This way you can include high performant GPU code into your application.
-Note that this is only possible if you have the CUDA compiler installed.
-Furthermore, torch should also be installed with the same CUDA version.
+If CUDA is not used, you should also use a pytorch version without CUDA.

 ### Build python bindings